Helmut Zilk: Biography

-Czechoslovak secret police collaborator
+Collaboration with Czech State Security (StB)

-In October 1998, the newspaper Süddeutsche Zeitung accused Helmut Zilk of having collaborated with Czechoslovak secret police (StB) during the 1960s.
-He denied the accusations.
-Based on this and also on information from the StB archives, Zilk was denied a planned Czech medal of honour.
-The affair was widely covered by Czech and Austrian media.
-In 1998 the Czech presidential office cleared Zilk and president Havel apologized to him in person.
+In October 1998, the Süddeutsche Zeitung reported that Helmut Zilk had collaborated with Czechoslovak secret police (StB) during the 1960s.
+Zilk denied the allegations.
+The controversy, together with information contained in the StB archives, led the Czech authorities to cancel a planned state honour for Zilk.
+The affair received extensive coverage in the Czech and Austrian media.
+The Czech presidential office stated it had found no basis for the allegations, and President Havel personally apologized to him.